tiendc/go-deepcopy/README.md

 ### Set destination struct fields as `nil` on `zero`

-- This is a new feature from version 2.0.
+- This is a new feature from v1.5.0.
 This applies to destination fields of type `pointer`, `interface`, `slice`, and `map`.
 When their values are zero after copying, they will be set as `nil`.
 This is very convenient when you don't want to send something like a date of `0001-01-01` to client, you want to send `null` instead.